Child Custody Lawsuits In North Carolina

 Child custody and visitation can quickly become one of the most contested issues during divorce litigation.

-In the event you do not reach an agreement at mediation, the litigation process will move forward with a temporary, and later, a permanent hearing on custody.
-At these hearings witnesses will be called and evidence will be presented to the Judge to assist him or her in determining what is in the best interests of the child/children.
+At a hearing, witnesses will be called and evidence will be presented to the judge to assist him or her in determining what is in the best interests of the child/children.
 The court takes many factors into consideration when determining where and with whom the minor child/children should reside.
 Call Jamie Vavonese today to schedule a consultation and discuss the issues and intricacies of your child custody case today.

 Parties are not required to file a lawsuit to resolve their custody issues.
 In any case, parties can agree to a custody agreement that works best for them.
 Child custody agreements can be a contract between the parties or it can be a formal agreed upon court order.

-Jamie Vavonese is a Child Custody Lawyer in Raleigh, NC that represents both mothers and fathers.
+Jamie Vavonese is a child custody lawyer in Raleigh, North Carolina, that represents both mothers and fathers.
 We assist our clients with any custody disputes and ensure that the best interests of the child/children are being served.
 If at all possible, we will seek to help you resolve your case without litigation.
 However, should litigation be necessary, you can be assured that you have a highly skilled litigation attorney on your side.